Showing 1 - 1 OF 1

 354 Medical Group

-The 354th Medical Group, located in Bldg.
-2630, is a primary-care comprehensive clinic providing outpatient-managed healthcare for all eligible beneficiaries living in the Eielson AFB area.
+The 354 Medical Group, located in Building 2630, is a primary-care comprehensive clinic providing outpatient-managed healthcare for all eligible beneficiaries living in the Eielson Air Force Base area.
 The medical clinic operates three primary care management teams staffed by board-certified family practice physicians, flight surgeons and physician assistants.
-Additional clinics include Pediatrics, Optometry, Mental Health, Dental, Immunizations, Laboratory, Radiology, Physical Therapy and Pharmacy.
+Additional clinics include pediatrics, optometry, mental health, dental, immunizations, laboratory, radiology, physical therapy and pharmacy.

 The group's Health and Wellness Center provides preventive health education and testing.
-The base clinic office arranges referral care with civilian offices in Fairbanks and Anchorage as well as military medical care at Elmendorf AFB Alaska, Travis AFB California and Madigan Army Medical Center at Fort Lewis Washington.
+The base clinic office arranges referral care with civilian offices in Fairbanks and Anchorage, as well as military medical care at Elmendorf Air Force Base, Alaska, Travis Air Force Base, California and Madigan Army Medical Center at Fort Lewis, Washington.

-Eielson’s pharmacy is located in the main clinic and its hours of operation are Mon - Fri, 7:30 a.m. – 5:00 p.m.
+Eielson’s pharmacy is located in the main clinic and its hours of operation are Monday-Friday, 7:30 a.m. to 5 p.m.
 It is closed on holidays and down days.
 Authorized users are active duty, retirees and family members.

-Although Eielson does not have an emergency room, 24-hour ambulance service is available for transport to Basset Army Community Hospital.
+Although Eielson does not have an emergency room, 24-hour ambulance service is available for transport to Bassett Army Community Hospital.

 Bassett Army Community Hospital

-Bassett Army Community Hospital (BACH) on Fort Wainwright serves as the Eielson clinic's primary referral source for specialty and inpatient care.
-Bassett Army Community Hospital is a nationally accredited medical facility that provides medical care and services to eligible military beneficiaries in the Northern half of Alaska.
+Bassett Army Community Hospital on Fort Wainwright serves as the Eielson clinic's primary referral source for specialty and inpatient care.
+Bassett Army Community Hospital is a nationally-accredited medical facility that provides medical care and services to eligible military beneficiaries in the northern half of Alaska.
 A new hospital was constructed and opened in 2007.

-Bassett Army Community Hospital provides maternal newborn, mental health, general and specialty surgery, pediatrics, allergy, immunization, audiology, optometry, internal medicine, OB GYN, physical therapy, preventive medicine, laboratory, radiology, pharmacy, VA Clinic and nutrition care services.
+Bassett Army Community Hospital provides maternal newborn, mental health, general and specialty surgery, pediatrics, allergy, immunization, audiology, optometry, internal medicine, OB-GYN, physical therapy, preventive medicine, laboratory, radiology, pharmacy, Department of Veterans Affairs clinic and nutrition care services.

 Filling prescriptions while traveling